PoinT GOResearch

 1. Classic Contrast (Power Focus)

-• Best for: Power-trained athletes with strong base
+• Best for: Intermediate-to-advanced athletes with squat strength above 1.5× body weight

 VBT-Based Implementation